email-verifier-email-verification-app/form-validation-api-c-code/README.md

 Getting Started with Email Verifier
 --------------------------------
-Well, the first step is to create an account at https://www.emailverifierapp.com/.
+Well, the first step is to create an account at [Email Verifier](https://www.emailverifierapp.com/).
 Once your account has been approved, you will receive a verification email.
 Click on the confirmation link to activate your account.

 Once the account has been activated, You can purchase a top up to get [FREE 100 API requests](https://support.emailverifierapp.com/articles/api/do-i-get-free-credit-for-testing-your-api).
 After logging into your account, click on Account Settings (top right corner) and select "API & Integrations" tab.
 You will find your API token there.
 You would need this key to POST API calls to our service.